DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/registerPattern(options).md

 ---

-[note] If you specify width and height of a pattern template in percent, the exported component may look different.
+[note] For the component export to work correctly, the size of a pattern template must be specified in pixels or a CSS-specified measure of size (excluding percent).